emorikawa/coffeelint-cjsx/README.md

 CoffeeLint is a style checker that helps keep CoffeeScript code clean and consistent.

-This fork adds support for React and cjsx syntax.
+This fork adds support for React and CJSX syntax.

+v2.0.0 of coffeelint-cjsx uses coffee-react-transform 2.x, which is suitable for [React 0.12](http://facebook.github.io/react/blog/2014/10/28/react-v0.12.html).
+It also updates browserify dependencies.

+v1.7.0 of coffeelint-cjsx uses coffee-react-transform 1.x, which is suitable for React 0.11

 We may merge these changes back into the original [clutchski/coffeelint](http://github.com/clutchski/coffeelint/issues/) project when a suitable solution has been found.